Former CTO | Advising Boards in MedTech

 Greg Smethells

-I have a broad range of experience.
-It started in physics and mathematics, then moved onto computer science where I have come to specialize in software architecture and cybersecurity.
-During my time developing software, I published papers in major journals in physics and computer science, helped sustain our nation's readiness through Nuclear Stockpile Stewardship, and for the past two decades I have applied my passion to medicine, helping people get out of pain and back to their lives.
+I've spent my career designing and developing software to solve hard problems — in physics, mathematics, and medicine — work that naturally led me into leadership of multidisciplinary teams.
+Rooted in physics and mathematics, my focus evolved into computer science, where I've come to specialize in software architecture and cybersecurity.
+Along the way, I published papers in major journals, helped sustain our nation's readiness through Nuclear Stockpile Stewardship, and for the past two decades have channeled that same drive into medicine, helping people get out of pain and back to their lives.

-For the US Department of Energy, I worked on a toolkit for physics simulations that ran on massively parallel supercomputers churning through vast amounts of data.
-Work that involved having a security clearance and deep knowledge of how distributed systems function.
+At the US Department of Energy, I developed a high-performance I/O toolkit for physics simulations running on massively parallel supercomputers — work that required a security clearance and deep knowledge of distributed systems.
+But the chapter that defined my career was building an FDA-approved medical device for orthopedics.

-Years of Experience
+Years of Experience in MedTech

 25%+